 Vaginal dryness is a symptom that happens to women once in a while.
-But for menopausal women, it’s an annoying vaginal discomfort that affects our quality of life.
-It also has an impact in our intimate relationships and libido.
+But for menopausal women, it’s an annoying vaginal discomfort that affects their quality of life.
+It also has an impact on our intimate relationships and libido.

 But first, why do we have dry seasons down there?
 Know why and bring back natural lubrication in 10 easy ways!

 What Are the Causes of Vaginal Dryness in Menopause?

 Vaginal dryness happens at any age, but experts say menopausal women are more at risk because of decreasing hormones.

 Vaginal dryness isn’t a severe condition, but it somehow affects a woman’s personal life.
 This vaginal discomfort brings itchiness and soreness.
 You can also feel a burning sensation when you pee.

 Dryness occurs as a stand-alone vaginal discomfort.
 This can be a result of what you eat or your activities.
 But sometimes, it can also be a symptom of vaginal atrophy or atrophic vaginitis.